Due diligence reporting tool

 Does your platform require a minimum cash balance to be held?

 A minimum cash balance of 2% should be held to cover adviser fees and other charges.
-Alerts can be set up to warn if the client’s cash balance falls below this level.
-The adviser can contact the client to discuss whether they wish to deposit cash (where the regulations permit) or sell other assets in the account.
-Automatic sell down options are available.
+Alerts can be set up if the client’s cash balance falls below this level.
+The adviser can check with the client if they wish to deposit cash (where the regulations permit) or sell other assets in the account.
+We also offer an auto-disinvest functionality to help you manage cash balances and the payment of fees and charges.

 How does cash work on the platform?

 Cash in client accounts is pooled and may be held with one or more banking providers.
-Each client's individual holding within the pooled accounts is recorded by us, but not by the bank(s), and this individual holding for each product your client holds is referred to as the wrapper cash account.
+Each client's individual holding within the pooled accounts is recorded by us, and is referred to as the wrapper cash account.

-All payments in, dividends, sale proceeds and the collection of your firm’s and our charges are managed through these accounts.
+All payments in, dividends, sale proceeds, and the collection of charges are managed through these accounts.

 Is the wrapper cash account suitable for high balances or for use as an investment in its own right?